Sexton on the changing landscape of technology commercialization, attracting VCs to the Midwest, and what’s next for the business environment at U-M.

 Well, that’s one of the things.
 But U-M does a lot of things well.
 To give you another example, we do an outstanding job of curating our technology pipeline and presenting it in a coherent way to potential investors.
 This is an important tool for engaging the venture community, and we’ve heard from several VCs that our startup pipeline report is the gold standard.
 That’s just one example, though.
 We also have weekly team meetings where we pull together licensing and venture teams to review new invention disclosures so that we can think broadly about available resources and make transparent, consistent and informed decisions about how best to support our faculty inventors as they advance their technologies.
 We really have a wonderful vantage point from which to see the entire innovation pipeline being created at U-M, and the resources — both internal and external to the university — that can move them forward.

 One of the key areas where we demonstrate leadership is in building a strong licensing team.
 And, if you want one more example of something that sets us apart, I’d say our Mentor-In-Residence program.
-We have one of the largest executive-in-residence programs in the country.
+We have one of the largest in-house mentor-in-residence programs in the country.
 It is something that we needed in order to build the kind of environment on campus that we have today.
 We are the nation’s largest public research university, yet we are located in a mid-sized college town in the Midwest.
 We need to be purposeful about how we connect our technologies with mentors and with entrepreneurs and companies, because these relationships and connections do not happen as as organically here as they do in Boston or San Francisco.
 This Tech Transfer Talent Network, or T3N program is available to U-M inventors as well as those at partner universities throughout the state.
 It is supported by the Michigan Economic Development Corporation, who understands that connecting early stage university technology commercialization teams with experienced mentors is an important component to ultimate startup success and economic impact.

 How does U-M’s reputation in commercialization draw faculty and students to U-M?